yrdsb-peths/final-greenfoot-project-JamisonH01001010/README.md

 - Difficulty level between each stage should be overcome by 1-2 repeats of prev. stage, even with most optimal user play?
    - Ex.
 Stage 1-2 [2 upgrades], Stage 2-3 [3 upgrades], Stage 3-4 [4 upgrades], Stage 4-5 [5+ upgrades, ideally more due to "boss" difficulty]
 - User can grind for higher stats by repeating stages for tokens
-- Upon game completion: End screen (TBD)
+- Upon game completion: End screen (TBD, something like an animation of getting the sword back after defeating the final boss)
+- Make game replayable and let user have the retrieved sword to use as gameplay, also if they want to try and find hidden achievements

 Worlds:
 - Title screen: